 All amounts are presented in thousand Euros unless mentioned otherwise.
 Due to rounding, percentages and numbers presented throughout the consolidated financial statements may not match the counterparts in the financial statements.
-All amount expressed in dollars, are US dollars.

 2.4 Use of Estimates

 The preparation of the financial statements in accordance with IFRS requires management to make estimates, judgements and assumptions that affect the application of accounting policies and the reporting amounts of assets, liabilities, income and expenses.